WillG1991/streamandsearchReact/README.md

 # Search & Stream App

-This is a React-based application that allows users to search for a movie or TV show title and find out where it can be streamed.
-It utilizes the Open Movie Database (OMDb) API to fetch movie information and the Streaming Availability API to get streaming data for the movie.
+This React-based app lets users search for a movie or TV show and find out where it can be streamed.
+It uses the OMDb and Streaming Availability APIs to fetch movie information and streaming data.
+Additionally, the app uses local storage to allow users to add and remove favorite movies for future reference.

 ## Installation